-Stops on the Fresh Foodie Trail include a peach farm, olive mill and orange grove
+Stops on the Mesa Arizona Fresh Foodie Trail include a delectable peach farm, savory olive mill and juicy orange grove

-Schnepf Farms, one of Arizona’s great agritourism attractions, is a peach of a place.
+A peach farm like no other, Schnepf Farms is one of Arizona’s great agritourism attractions, and it’s is a peach of a place.

 But not just any roof.
 I slept in a vintage, stainless-steel auto trailer in the farm’s retro campground, called The Cozy Peach.
 It was my first time glamping (camping in style).